Chapter 5:

 The exact words I heard when I had that first oblivious conversation with Asa.
 This time, the commandment bellowed in my mind like it was one of my own thoughts.
 Incredible and poignant.

 [Telepathy is difficult for me, but all gods can do it at will if they prefer.
 I can talk to you, yet you have to purposefully talk to me if I am to hear your thoughts.
-You must acquire self-healing to combine with mine.
+Urgently, you must acquire self-healing to combine with mine.
 The only way is to become my medium.]

 [Yes.]
+She replied.

-Before I could react in agreement, she cemented her forehead into my back and wrapped her hands around mine.
+Before I could react in agreement, she pressed her forehead into my back and wrapped her hands around mine.
 I felt each groove of her palm and skin, and their tenderness whittled with my calluses.
 It was blissful, particularly because my body was going so cold.
 Oh, you charming, sensual goddess.
 Souls would go to war for less.

-In my mind, I handed her my full trust, and I experienced a room-shattering sound reverberate through my soul.
-I found myself in a majestic temperate field of melody pines and wild flowers at their heart of blossom with just another formless humanoid glowing figure, and I looked much the same.
-I disappeared from the fighting?
-She was still holding my hands; this time, I was facing her, and we floated freely with our feet above our heads.
-The world upside down felt like that was how it always should have been.
+In my mind, I handed her my full trust, and I experienced a room-vibrating gong sound reverberate through my soul.
+I found myself in a majestic temperate field of autumn trees and wild flowers at the heart of blossom, surrounded by moths and monarch butterflies, with just another formless humanoid glowing figure, and I looked much the same.
+Did I disappear from the fighting?

 I am a bound human in a ritual of the Gods.